shini4i/argo-watcher/README.md

 ### Client
 A simple example of client implementation that can be used in a pipeline is available [here](https://github.com/shini4i/argo-watcher/tree/main/client)

+## Development

+There are 2 ways of how you can run argo-watcher locally
+1. with docker compose
+2. with locally installed python, poetry, nodejs, npm

-## Prerequisites
+### Prerequisites
 This project depends on various git hooks. ([pre-commit](https://pre-commit.com))

 They can be installed by running:
 ```bash
 pre-commit install
 ```

-## Development

-There are 2 ways of how you can run argo-watcher locally
-1. with docker compose
-2. with locally installed python, poetry, nodejs, npm

 ### Docker Compose development